W-Siqi/AlgorithmDict/Topic/DFS/Note_DFS.md

 # Answer Searching
 the simplest scenario:
-if we want to find the optimal answer, just  traverse it and update min/max value of something equal.
+if we want to find the optimal answer, just  traverse it and update min/max value or something equal.
 1. Maximum Depth of Binary Tree https://leetcode.com/problems/maximum-depth-of-binary-tree/